ansible/receptor-collection/roles/setup/README.md

     receptor_github_release: # not set, if set we use it for download package

-Repository release where we search and download package if local_receptor_path not exists.
+Repository release where we search and download package if local_receptor_bin_file not exists.

 ---